pydap/pydap/docs/server.rst

 Running a server
 ================

 Pydap comes with a lightweight and scalable OPeNDAP server, implemented as a `WSGI <http://wsgi.org/>`_ application.
-Being a WSGI `application <http://wsgi.org/wsgi/Applications>`_, Pydap can run on a variety of `servers <http://wsgi.org/wsgi/Servers>`_, including Apache, IIS or even as a standalone Python process.
+Being a WSGI `application <http://wsgi.org/wsgi/Applications>`_, Pydap can run on a variety of `servers <http://wsgi.org/wsgi/Servers>`_, and frameworks including Apache, `Nginx <https://www.nginx.com/>`_, IIS, `uWSGI <https://uwsgi-docs.readthedocs.io/en/latest/>`_, `Flask <http://flask.pocoo.org/>`_ or as a standalone Python process.
 It can also be seamless combined with different `middleware <http://wsgi.org/wsgi/Middleware_and_Utilities>`_ for authentication/authorization, GZip compression, and much more.

+There is no one right way to run Pydap server; your application requirements and software stack will inform your deployment decisions.
+In this chapter we provide a few examples to try and get you on the right track.

 In order to distribute your data first you need to install a proper `handler <handlers.html>`_, that will convert the data format to the Pydap data model.